 -The Little Pot Rhyme by Dawn Stephens

-A nursery rhyme with lyrics that follow the elements of story
+A nursery rhyme with lyrics that follow the elements of the story

 The elements of a good story are needed in every book and movie.
 These elements are explained in detail here.
-Many times poems do not include all the elements.
-Similarly, traditional Mother Goose Rhymes have no storyline what-so-ever.
-The Little Pot Rhyme is a nursery rhyme with lyrics that also includes the elements of story.
+Many times, poems do not include all the elements.
+Similarly, traditional Mother Goose Rhymes have no storyline whatsoever.
+The Little Pot Rhyme is a nursery rhyme with lyrics that also include the elements of the story.
 Within the text you can identify the setting, the main character with a hidden and an obvious need.
-In addition you’ll find an inciting incident followed by three events.
+In addition, you’ll find an inciting incident followed by three events.
 The rhyme then reaches a climax.
-Finally the end brings a solution with a lesson the reader can apply to their own life.
+Finally, the end brings a solution with a lesson the reader can apply to their own life.

 Nursery Rhyme with Lyrics that repeat

-Having a repetitive verse in the rhyme helps children to recite the text with you.
+A repetitive verse in the rhyme helps children recite the text with you.
 Each time the potter removes an item from the little pot, the rhyming phrase repeats itself.
 This provides an opportunity for the child to recite the verse along with you.

 A rhyme about the Fruit of the Spirit

 In this nursery rhyme, Little Pot grows fruit.
-Our potter wants to grow His fruit through us too.
+Our potter wants to increase His fruit through us, too.
 The fruit of the Spirit grows through us when we produce love, joy, peace, and patience.
 In addition, kindness, goodness, faithfulness, and self-control are cultivated.
 (Galatians 5:22-23).

-In conclusion, if you want to learn more about growing the fruit of the Spirit and discover how Little Pot becomes a fruit-bearing vessel, sign up below.
-In addition, you will be added to our email list and each Friday you will receive a short, fruitful email.
+In conclusion, sign up below if you want to learn more about growing the fruit of the Spirit and discover how Little Pot becomes a fruit-bearing vessel.
+In addition, you will be added to our email list, and each Friday, you will receive a short, fruitful email.
 I hope you will join me.